Grants are not automatically renewed. Students must reapply for financial aid each year.

 IMAGES (Iowa Minority Academic Grant for Economic Success)

 This university and state need-based grant is awarded to Iowa residents pursuing their first undergraduate degree who are African American, Latino/Hispanic, Asian, Pacific Islander, American Indian, or Alaskan Native and demonstrate financial need.
-Students must earn 24 semester hours with a 2.0 grade-point average each academic year.
 Students must be enrolled at least half-time (six hours per semester) and may receive this grant for a maximum of eight semesters.

 State of Iowa Funded Aid

 If you are awarded State of Iowa funded aid (Iowa Grant, Iowa National Guard Education Assistance Program, All Iowa Opportunity Scholarship, All Iowa Opportunity Foster Care Grant), in the event that available state funds are insufficient to pay the full amount of each award, the Iowa College Student Aid Commission has the authority to administratively reduce the award to an amount less than the statutory maximum.